 Life here is a blend of traditional Estonian countryside life, with some more modern sustainable ideas here and there. (plus an internet modem hanging in a tree).
 Between us we have fairly wide experience in growing things and building things in more ecofriendly ways but we are by no means experts!
 These things seem to us best learnt by doing and sharing.
 Mostly we try to always do something a little new so we are always gaining new skills and experimenting.
 You might learn about foraging for mushrooms or building a green roof, all dependant on when you come, what we are up to, and what you would like to put your energies towards.

-Food forest planning and planting.
+Food forest planning, earthworks and much planting.

 More hugelkultur garden beds.

 Mushroom inoculation of living trees, stumps and trenches